appu1232/Discord-Selfbot/README.md

 - Input by putting the code in \` like this: \`print('test')\`
 - Make the shell jump to the most recent message with ``>repl jump`` and clear the current shell with ``>repl clear``
 - Quit the shell with \`quit\`
 - Based entirely off of eye-sigil's repl shell.
-Kind of unnecessarily huge and and fancy but hey, it looks nice.
+Kind of unnecessarily huge and fancy but hey, it looks nice.

 **Misc**